kb-dk/meloar-solr/README.md

 The documents does not have authoritative metadata, but most of them can be geographically placed from the church names.

 Ingested into LOAR with the script `kirker_harvest.sh`.
+That is *fetched* using the script `kirker_harvest.sh`.
+The project [meloar-transform](https://github.com/statsbiblioteket/meloar-transform) was used to transform the data to a LOAR-friendly format, and they were then ingested by a LOAR administrator.

 Indexed into Solr using `kirker.sh` with corresponding `DANMARKS_KIRKER.md`.